 On December 14, 2006, the Company issued 75,000 Series A Preference Shares at \$1,000 per share for total consideration of \$75.0 million.
 Until December 15, 2016, the Series A Preference Shares bear a non-cumulative, non mandatory dividend rate of 7.50%, which is payable semi-annually on June 15 and December 15 each year upon declaration by the Board of Directors.
 After December 15, 2016, if the Series A Preference Shares have not been redeemed or repurchased, they bear a non-cumulative, non-mandatory dividend rate of Three-Month LIBOR (as defined in the Series A Certificate of Designations) plus 3.557%, which is payable quarterly on the 15th day of March, June, September and December of each year, beginning on March 15, 2017, upon declaration by the Board of Directors.
-Unless previously redeemed, the Series A Preference Shares at any time from December 15, 2016 with no penalty to the Company can redeem the Series A Preference Shares at any time from December 15, 2016 with no penalty to the Company.
+Unless previously redeemed, the Series A Preference Shares have a mandatory redemption date of December 15, 2066.
+The Company can redeem the Series A Preference Shares at any time from December 15, 2016 with no penalty to the Company.
 Prior to December 15, 2016, the Company can redeem the preference shares at the redemption price and a "make-whole" amount, amounting to dividends for the remainder of the period to December 15, 2016.